King of Tone

-The King of Tone is an overdrive pedal manufactured by boutique electric guitar effects pedal maker Mike Piera and his company Analog Man.
-Released in 2005, the King of Tone is a modified version of the then-discontinued Marshall Bluesbreaker pedal.
-Among guitarists, the King of Tone has gained "near-mythical" status, with a famously years-long waiting list and prices on the used market greatly exceeding the cost of a new pedal.
-To meet demand, Piera launched a simplified, lower-cost version, the Prince of Tone, as well as collaborated with the brand MXR on a mini-format, mass-produced version, the Duke of Tone.
+The King of Tone is an overdrive pedal manufactured by boutique electric guitar effects pedal maker Mike Piera under the moniker Analog Man.
+Released in 2003, the King of Tone is a heavily-modified, dual-sided version of the then-discontinued Marshall Bluesbreaker pedal.
+The King of Tone is highly coveted among guitarists, with a years-long waiting list and prices on the used market greatly exceeding the cost of a new pedal.
+To help meet demand, Piera released a single-sided, lower-cost version, the Prince of Tone, as well as collaborated with the brand MXR on a mini-format, mass-produced version of the Prince of Tone, the Duke of Tone.